yilin-ch/DEF-PIPE-Frontend/README.md

 The objective of this project is to add a functionality that transforms defined Big Data pipelines into YAML files, which can be executed by Argo Workflow.
 Additionally, it aims to increase the complexity of the pipelines.

+The application is now deployed on GKE(Google Kubernetes Engine), and can be accessed at http://35.228.73.7:8081.

 ## Completed Tasks

 1. Implemented the export of all pipelines, including pipelines with multiple inputs/outputs and subpipelines.